 This is for beginner dogs of any age.
-Owners are taught how to teach their dogs to walk nicely on leash (loose leash walking); to sit, down and stand on cue; to come when called and to leave items alone when asked (leave it).
+Owners are taught how to teach their dogs to walk nicely on leash (loose leash walking); to sit, down and stand on cue; to come when called and foundation behaviors like go to a mat or bed, simple tricks that are fun for dogs and help dogs learn basic skills.
 Owners will learn when to reward and how to recognize different signals dogs use to communicate with us and with one another.
 Participants will need a six foot fixed length leash, a comfortable harness or flat collar for the dog and high value treats.

 We work in a variety of locations teaching the dog to generalize the training (i.e.: that sit means to sit whether he or she is in your living room or on the sidewalk or in a park for example).
 In addition to working in different locations, we build up the length of time the dog does exercises.
 Participants learn about polite greetings between dogs and how to set your dog up for success this way.

 Courses are 6 weeks long, 45 minute weekly classes , limited to 6 dogs and handlers per class. $154.35 including GST.

 A long line and a tug toy is required for class.

 Next course: “Streetsmart” classes are suspended due to COVID restrictions.

 Level three “Out and About”: